Rhodonia placenta: Description

-The Rhodonia fruit body is spread out (effused) on its substrate, poroid, fairly thick, juicy and soft, with a pale rose or white colouring.
+The fruiting body is spread out (effused) on its substrate, poroid, fairly thick, juicy and soft, with a pale rose or white colouring.
 It has a monomitic hyphal system (containing only generative hyphae), and the hyphae have clamp connections.
 These hyphae are initially thin-walled but become thick-walled in mature fruit bodies.
 The spores are cylindric.

 Sequencing

 Rhodonia placenta had its sequenced genome published in 2009.
 It has an "unusual repertoire" of extracellular glycoside hydrolases—secreted enzymes that break down the complex sugars found in lignocellulose.